ueide/Game_NinjaR/README.md

 - **Structure:** HTML5 and CSS

 ## Run the Project Locally
-1. **Open the file where you will put this project**
+1. **Open the file where you will place this project**
    - Open the Terminal.
-   - Access the file where you will put this project inside.
+   - Access the file where you will place this project.
-   - Open file in the terminal.
+   - Open the file in the terminal.

    ```bash
     cd/d(path to your file)